lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **2. Determine the ``diaObjectId``.**  After logging into the Portal aspect of the Rubin Science Platform, click on the "UI assisted" button, select "DP0.2 Catalogs" tab, chose the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.

-As spatial constraints, enter 67.4579, -44.0802 and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
+For spatial constraints, enter 67.4579, -44.0802 and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
 For the "Output Column Selection" only the ``diaObjectId`` needs to be checked.
 Pressing the "search" button will return only one ``diaObjectId`` - it is 1252220598734556212.